 HICKSVILLE, N.Y. — A raccoon trapped on Long Island is the first confirmed case of rabies in Nassau County since 2007.

-The raccoon was collected earlier this week by a Nassau County Animal Control wildlife trapper in Hicksville, Long Island and was sent to the state Health Department for testing.
+The raccoon was collected earlier this week by a Nassau County Animal Control wildlife trapper in Hicksville, Long Island and was sent to the New York State Health Department for testing.

 A Nassau County, Long Island health spokesperson told authorities they were surprised by the finding and will step up monitoring and testing in the Nassau County, Long Island area.
 Nassau County and New York State health officials are discussing what additional steps to take in response to the finding.